boundary/tsi-lab/docs/getting_started/virtual_machine.md

 - Select items 2-4 to update any information

 - Select item 5 to quit.

+_NOTE_: The details of the create virtual machine are written to `vm.log` in the directory where you ran `./vm-create`.

 ### Login into the Virtual Machine